oracle-devrel/leagueoflegends-optimizer/hols/mlwithoci/infra/infra.md

 Having just created our OCI Data Science environment, we need to install the necessary Python dependencies to execute our code.
 For that, we'll access our environment.

-- The easiest way is to access into the notebook **through the URL** that we previously copied from Terraform's output.
+- The easiest way is to access the notebook **through the URL** that we previously copied from Terraform's output.

     ![terraform output](images/start-sh-ssh.png)

     If you have done it this way, make sure to **skip through to the next task**.

-- (Optionally) We can also access to the notebook via the OCI console, on the top left hamburger menu:
+- (Optionally) We can also access the notebook via the OCI console, on the top left hamburger menu:

     ![select data science](./images/select_data_science.png)